 A Character Animation crash course for Motion Designers.

-Registration opensfor the Winter 2018 Session.
+Registration opensfor the Summer 2018 Session.
 Class starts

 Character Animation is HARD!